 If you’re looking for a peaceful afternoon outdoors, be sure to explore some of Philadelphia’s beautiful parks and gardens.

 The list of things to do in Philadelphia is quite long and the above list barely scratches the surface.
+Whether you are flying, hopping a ride on the bus, or taking a road trip, Philadelphia won’t disappoint!
 I highly recommend taking a tour or two to fully grasp Philadelphia’s rich culture and history.
 And, when you’re done touring the city, if you’re looking for a little beach time check out Cape May, NJ for the perfect day trip!